top of page

 If we’ve done our job well – and I am committed to that – you’ll see and hear from those around you that things have changed for the better.
 You’ll show up as a more talented leader, with greater character, and those changes might just make you a bit wealthier.

-Ted Forbes, Founder, Divitius Partners
+Ted Forbes, Founder

 Philosophy